AdoRolzo/UnrealEngineNotes/UnrealEngineNotes/Profiling/Profiling notes.md

 	- `stat anim`
 	- `stat dumphitches` - dumps slow frames to log with callstack of the problematic functions
 	- `stat slow -ms=1.0 -maxdepth=6` - creates a hierarchy of slow functions in the frame.
 We can specify what we consider slow and how deep should the hierarchy go
+- `showlog` - opens log in a seperate window

 # CPU